topquark22/morseR24/README.md

 ### PWM wiring (pin A7)

 **On the Nano,** we support PWM output on D5.
-This is controlled by the voltage on pin A7:
+This is controlled by the voltage on analog INPUT pin A7:

 - If not using PWM, you must physically wire A7 to +5V (neighbouring pin).
 If A7 is left floating, you will get erratic results, and a warning is printed to the serial console.
 - If using PWM, connect A7 to a voltage divider.
 Unlike other settings, PWM can be adjusted in real time without a device reset.